What Are Nanodiscs - Copolymers

 Synthetic Nanodisc Schematic Depiction

-Figure 1: Depiction of a synthetic nanodisc
+Figure 1: Depiction of a Copolymer Nanodisc

 Cell membranes provide the environment for one of our most important protein groups: the membrane proteome.
 Being divided into peripheral and integral proteins, they both share a certain hydrophobicity of some sort, impeding solubilization under normal conditions.